haydenmbradley/power-outage-machine-learning/README.md

 ### Imputation

 The `CUSTOMERS.AFFECTED` column presents more of a challenge because it has 443 missing values.
 Removing all of these rows would significanlty reduce the dataset size, which could hinder the effectiveness of our predictive model.
-Instead, we will perform an imputation which attempts to accurately replace these values.
-Since these values appear to be missing at random, we can use the strategy of mean imputation.
-To be even more specific, we will group the mean values based on state, because outages within the same state tended to be closer in the `CUSTOMERS.AFFECTED` than between different states.
-Here is the distribution of `CUSTOMERS.AFFECTED` before the imputations:
+Instead, I will perform an imputation which attempts to accurately replace these values.

+For the `CUSTOMERS.AFFECTED` variable, I decided to use a median imputation strategy grouped by `U.S._STATE`.
+Since these values appear to be missing at random, it is reasonable to impute them using typical values (median or mean).
+I choose the median specifically, because the data is extremely right skewed, and the median helps preserve the overall distribution more consistently.
+Additionally, underlying factors like population, geography, infrustructure, etc. would likely influence `CUSTOMERS.AFFECTED`.
+For this reason, I grouped by `U.S._STATE`, which helps capture these underlying patterns.
+Here is what the distributions of `CUSTOMERS.AFFECTED` looked like before and after imputation:

 <iframe src="assets/figure1.html"
         width="800"